-Cat and Kitten Vaccinations
+Kitten and Cat Vaccinations

 Cat vaccines can be divided into two different types: core and non-core.
 Core vaccines are recommended for all cats, and non-core vaccines are given depending on the risk to an individual cat.
-Discuss with your vet which vaccines are best suited for your cat.
+Discuss with your vet which vaccines are best suited to them.

-What are core vaccinations?
+What are the core vaccinations for cats?

 Core vaccinations are those recommended for all cats.
 They’re designed to keep your pet safe and free from some very serious conditions, so it’s very important you get your cat vaccinated against these conditions as soon as possible.

-- Feline Panleukopenia Virus (Feline Infectious Enteritis or Feline Parvovirus).
+- Feline Panleukopenia Virus.
+(Feline Infectious Enteritis or Feline Parvovirus).
 This is a highly contagious virus and can often be fatal, particularly for young kittens.
 The most common symptoms are vomiting, diarrhoea, fever, dehydration (even if they keep drinking), loss of appetite and, less commonly, nervous signs associated with brain damage.